 Transfer to 4-year colleges

-Is your goal to earn a bachelor degree?
+Is your goal to earn a bachelor's degree (or beyond)?
 Our Direct Transfer Agreement (DTA) associate degrees allow you to complete your first 90 credits at SPSCC and then transfer to a 4-year school in Washington as a college junior!

 - The Evergreen State College